rfk/playitagainsam-js/README.rst

 Pass a callback function as second argument if you want to know when the session as finished being player.
 Call the "destroy()" method if you want to tear down the player early.

+An option for live replay of playtagainsam recorded sessions is not planned.

 Watch this space for better documentation...